Mitochondria: Replication and inheritance

 An individual's mitochondrial genes are inherited only from the mother, with rare exceptions.
 In humans, when an egg cell is fertilized by a sperm, the mitochondria, and therefore the mitochondrial DNA, usually come from the egg only.
 The sperm's mitochondria enter the egg, but do not contribute genetic information to the embryo.
 Instead, paternal mitochondria are marked with ubiquitin to select them for later destruction inside the embryo.
 The egg cell contains relatively few mitochondria, but these mitochondria divide to populate the cells of the adult organism.
 This mode is seen in most organisms, including the majority of animals.
 However, mitochondria in some species can sometimes be inherited paternally.
 This is the norm among certain coniferous plants, although not in pine trees and yews.
 For Mytilids, paternal inheritance only occurs within males of the species.
-It has been suggested that it occurs at a very low level in humans.
+It has been suggested that it occurs at a low level in humans.

 Uniparental inheritance leads to little opportunity for genetic recombination between different lineages of mitochondria, although a single mitochondrion can contain 2–10 copies of its DNA.
 What recombination does take place maintains genetic integrity rather than maintaining diversity.
 However, there are studies showing evidence of recombination in mitochondrial DNA.
 It is clear that the enzymes necessary for recombination are present in mammalian cells.
 Further, evidence suggests that animal mitochondria can undergo recombination.
 The data are more controversial in humans, although indirect evidence of recombination exists.

 Entities undergoing uniparental inheritance and with little to no recombination may be expected to be subject to Muller's ratchet, the accumulation of deleterious mutations until functionality is lost.
 Animal populations of mitochondria avoid this buildup through a developmental process known as the mtDNA bottleneck.
 The bottleneck exploits stochastic processes in the cell to increase the cell-to-cell variability in mutant load as an organism develops: a single egg cell with some proportion of mutant mtDNA thus produces an embryo where different cells have different mutant loads.
 Cell-level selection may then act to remove those cells with more mutant mtDNA, leading to a stabilization or reduction in mutant load between generations.
 The mechanism underlying the bottleneck is debated, with a recent mathematical and experimental metastudy providing evidence for a combination of random partitioning of mtDNAs at cell divisions and random turnover of mtDNA molecules within the cell.